 What are gophers?

 Gophers are rodents that live most of their life underground.
 These animals have compact bodies, small ears and eyes, and a short snout.
 Their short, powerful front legs and claws help them to tunnel through the ground.
 A unique feature of gophers is their fur-lined external cheek pouches used to carry the food they have collected.
-The destruction they cause to lawns, landscaping, and gardens make these pests something that no homeowner wants to discover on their property.
+The damage they cause to lawns, landscaping, and gardens makes these pests something that no homeowner wants to discover on their property.

 Are gophers dangerous?